Harbourside Shopping Centre

 Harbourside was a shopping centre in Darling Harbour, Sydney, New South Wales, Australia.
-Built in 1988 as part of the urban redevelopment of the Darling Harbour area during the 1980s, it was located in close proximity to other notable buildings such as the Sydney Convention and Exhibition Centre and the Australian National Maritime Museum.
+Built in 1988 as a festival marketplace and as part of the urban redevelopment of the Darling Harbour area during the 1980s, it was located in close proximity to other notable buildings such as the Sydney Convention and Exhibition Centre and the Australian National Maritime Museum.
 On 9 December 2022, the centre closed permanently preceding its demolition.
 As of 2025, the site is being redeveloped as a mixed-use tower and retail complex.

 History

-Development
+1983–1988: Development and opening

 In 1983, property developer Tom Hayson was appointed by then-premier Neville Wran to assist with the Darling Harbour redevelopment.
-Hayson was inspired by the American festival marketplace format pioneered by James Rouse, and believed a design similar to that of Harborplace could be implemented in Darling Harbour.
+Hayson was inspired by the American festival marketplace format pioneered by James W. Rouse, and believed a design similar to that of Harborplace and Faneuil Hall Marketplace could be implemented in Darling Harbour.

 Hayson invited Rouse to Australia to discuss the project in 1984.
 Later that year, Rouse called upon his principle planner Mort Hoppenfeld to help present the festival marketplace proposal to the government, so it could be included in the masterplan.
 However, the masterplan was published the day before his arrival in Australia, excluding the festival marketplace.
 Hoppenfeld successfully advocated the proposal to Laurie Brereton, who took an executive decision to freeze the masterplan and appoint Hoppenfeld as the master planner for Darling Harbour.

 The Hayson Group (later Merlin International Properties) won the development contract for Harbourside by tender in 1985.
-Architectural group Clark Perry Blackmore worked with RTKL Associates to design the building.
-The design's centrepiece, dubbed the 'Crystal Galleria', was inspired by The Crystal Palace in London.
+Architectural group Clarke Perry Blackmore worked with RTKL Associates to design the building.
+The design's centrepiece was an arched glass atrium, dubbed the 'Crystal Galleria' and inspired by The Crystal Palace in London.
 In 1987, Merlin International Properties appointed David Humphries as Director of Applied and Decorative Arts for Harbourside.
-Humphries coordinated The Public Art Squad, a team of over 40 artists, to create art instalments throughout the building.
-The most substantial piece was a sculpture consisting of dolphins on a globe in the central atrium, sculpted by Doug Hurr and painted by Garry Andrews.
+Humphries coordinated the Public Art Squad, a team of over 40 artists, to create art instalments throughout the building.
+The most substantial piece was Oceania Fountain, a sculpture in the central atrium depicting dolphins on a globe, sculpted by Doug Hurr and painted by Garry Andrews.
 Among other notable works included terrazzo and pottery by Aboriginal artists Banduk Marika and Thancoupie.

-Opening
+Opening by Queen Elizabeth II in May 1988.
+The celebration included a youth pageant and balloon release.

 Harbourside was opened on 4 May 1988 by Queen Elizabeth II, in which she formally opened the Darling Harbour redevelopment as part of the Australian Bicentennial celebrations.
 Sydney Aquarium was the first attraction to open and was soon followed by a host of museums, shops, restaurants, hotels and bars.
-The centre was referred to as 'Harbourside Festival Marketplace' in its early years of operation, though the shorthand 'Harbourside' later became more prevalent.
+The centre was referred to as Darling Harbourside Festival Marketplace in its early years of operation, though the shorthand Harbourside later became more prevalent.
+The centre's initial slogan was There's nothing like it!.
+Darling Harbourside was also regarded as the first interpretation of the festival marketplace format outside of the United States.